mysql/mysql-workbench/testing/test-suite/casmine/readme.md

 }
 ```

 As you can see, this struct is made available as member `data` in the object behind `$describe`.
 As such, you can access all values via `data->member`, provided you capture the `this` pointer in the `$it` call.
 The `data` member is not available and produces a compiler error if there's no definition of the `$TestData` struct.
-Side note: you can also just use `struct TestData {...};`, but we'd like to keep the semantics with the leading `$` to indicate Casmine related code and we may later also enhance this struct and/or macro.

 The `$TestData` macro can be placed anywhere in the file provided it appears before the `$describe` call (where a member of this type is declared, as explained above).